ITI/pcesbld/docs/xlsxPCES.md

 ![processPckt-cp-sheet-right](./images/processPckt-cp-sheet-right.png)

-​    Figure 12:  processPckt function parameters for last five columns in the xlsxPCES running example
+***Figure 12:  processPckt function parameters for last five columns in the xlsxPCES running example***

 The emptiness of the msg2mc columns means that the method code 'default' is used, and so the default response method for processPckt's is used.
 The emptiness of the msg2msg columns means that each of the processPckt functions have exactly one output edge, and the characteristics of that edge define the outbound message type (as well as the destination function).
 The only non-empty entries are for the HMI accelEncrypt and accelqdecrypt functions in the 'acclname' column.
 These name the accelerator used to perform the functions.
 The names found in these cells have to also appear in the topo sheet, in the 'accel name' column for endpoints.
 As the topo sheet is parsed by xlsxPCES before the cp sheet is, that information is available and is used as part of the validation of the cp sheet information.